 A balloon mortgage is a loan in which a large portion of the principal is repaid in one payment at the end of the term.
-Investors use a balloon mortgage to qualify for a higher loan amount, lower rates and lower monthly payments.
-Balloon mortgage rates typically start around 4.5 percent with 5- to 7-year terms.
+Investors use a balloon mortgage to qualify for a higher loan amount, lower rates, and lower monthly payments.
+Balloon mortgage rates typically start around 4.5 percent with five- to seven-year terms.

-A balloon payment mortgage is basically a loan that has a short-term between 5 – 7 years but is amortized across 30 years.
+A balloon payment mortgage is a loan that has a short-term between five and seven years but is amortized across 30 years.
 At the end of the loan term, a lump sum called a balloon is due.
 Balloon mortgages vary greatly because they’re not conforming and don’t have to adhere to strict guidelines like conforming loans.
 Some balloon mortgages are interest-only for the term, and others require interest and principal payments.
-Generally, all balloon payment mortgages have fixed rates, short to medium loan terms and have a lump sum due at the end.
+Generally, all balloon payment mortgages have fixed rates, short to medium loan terms, and have a lump sum due at the end.

 Lenders that offer balloon mortgages generally consider them a low-risk loan because they only approve people who they feel can afford to pay the lump sum when it becomes due, or who have a solid exit strategy in place, either refinancing or selling the property.

 Some lenders offer a type of refinance option when they approve a borrower for a balloon mortgage, and this is called a reset option.
 This means that at the end of the term, the amount that’s owed, known as the balloon, will reset at the current interest rates.
-Not all lenders offer this, and you don’t know what rates will be in 5 to 7 years so make sure you talk to the lender about this option before making a decision.
+Not all lenders offer this, and you don’t know what rates will be in five to seven years, so make sure you talk to the lender about this option before making a decision.

 Some risks that may take place with balloon mortgages include: